endless-sky/endless-sky-wiki/Player-Conditions.md

 * `"days until year end"` is the number of days until the end of the current year. **(v.
 0.9.17)**
 * `"days since epoch"` is the number of days since the "epoch" (1/1/1). **(v.
 0.9.17)**
 * `"days since start"` is the number of days since the day this pilot started on.
 If the current date is somehow before the date the pilot started on, this value will be negative. **(v.
 0.9.17)**
+* `"hyperjumps to planet: <name>"` and `"hyperjumps to system: <name>"` are the number of hyperdrive-capable jumps it would take to travel from the your current location to the specified planet or system.
+Returns -1 for locations which don't exist or can't be reached.
+Does not make use of wormholes. **(v.
+0.9.17)**

 <a name="expressions">